Brad H. Cox: Background

 Cox was born in Louisville, Kentucky on March 30, 1980, the son of Jerry and Mary Cox.
 He grew up just two blocks away from Churchill Downs and his father began taking him to the track when he was four or five.
 Cox began studying the Daily Racing Form when he was twelve.
 "I felt I knew a lot about what it meant.
 I was intrigued by the trainers, the jockeys, the past performances themselves."

 He attended Iroquois High School and got his first job as a hot walker at thirteen, then worked as a groom for trainers Burt Kessinger and Jimmy Baker.
-He was the an assistant trainer to Dallas Stewart for five years before starting his own stable at age 24.
+He was then an assistant trainer to Dallas Stewart for five years before starting his own stable at age 24.

 He is currently married to Livia Frazar, a racetrack veterinarian, who met him in 2011.
 The two have a son Brodie.
 Two sons from his first marriage, Blake and Bryson, work with him as assistants/barn foremen.